yunjey/show-attend-and-tell/README.md

 ```

-For feeding the image to VGGNet, we should resize the MSCOCO image data to fixed size of 224x224.
-Run command below then train2014_resized and val2014_resized will be created in the image folder.
+For feeding the image to the VGGNet, we should resize the MSCOCO image dataset to the fixed size of 224x224.
+Run command below then `train2014_resized/` and `val2014_resized/` will be created in the `image/` directory.

 ```bash
 $ python resize.py
 ```

-Before training the model, you have to preprocess the MSCOCO data set to generate `captions.pkl` and `features.hkl`. captions.pkl is a numpy array in which each row contains a list of word indices.
+Before training the model, you have to preprocess the MSCOCO caption dataset to generate <i>captions.pkl</i> and `features.hkl`. captions.pkl is a numpy array in which each row contains a list of word indices.
 Also, features.hkl is a numpy array which contains activation maps extracted from conv5_3 layer of VGGNet.
 To generate captions.pkl and features.pkl, run :

 ```bash